Specmatic Insights

 Introduction

-Specmatic Insights is a powerful tool that aggregates Specmatic reports from various environments such as your CI/CD pipelines and visualizes how your organization’s microservices interact with each other.
+Specmatic Insights is a powerful tool that aggregates Specmatic reports from various environments such as your CI/CD pipelines and visualizes how your organization’s microservices, microfrontends & clients interact with each other.
 This guide will walk you through the setup process and help you leverage the full potential of Specmatic Insights.

 Features